rlugojr/blog_posts_prep/outbreaks/flu_outcome_ML_2_post.md

 Extreme gradient boosting
 =========================

 [Extreme gradient boosting (XGBoost)](http://xgboost.readthedocs.io/en/latest/model.html) is a faster and improved implementation of [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) for supervised learning and has recently been very successfully applied in Kaggle competitions.
-Because I've heard XGBoost's praise being sung all over the webs recently, I wanted to get my feet wet with it too so this week I want to compare the prediction success of gradient boosting with the same dataset.
+Because I've heard XGBoost's praise being sung everywhere lately, I wanted to get my feet wet with it too.
+So this week I want to compare the prediction success of gradient boosting with the same dataset.
 Additionally, I want to test the influence of different preprocessing methods on the outcome.

 <br>